Table of Contents Search for printer HOME

 =>Government

-A few newspapers carried accounts of Revelle's warmings with headlines like, "Fumes Seen Warming Arctic Seas," and reported his prediction that the Soviet Union could become a "great maritime nation" within as little as fifty years.
+A few newspapers carried accounts of Revelle's warnings with headlines like, "Fumes Seen Warming Arctic Seas," and reported his prediction that the Soviet Union could become a "great maritime nation" within as little as fifty years.
 It was in an obscure newspaper account of Revelle's scientific work that the phrase "global warming" was published for the first time — but the phrase would scarcely be seen again until the late 1970s .
 Overall, Revelle's concerns about sea-level rise and so forth were far from visible to the public at large.
 There were a few exceptions, like a one-minute segment in a 1958 television film on weather that appeared on the Bell Telephone Science Hour and in classrooms, with a film clip showing ice falling off a glacier and animations of the Mississippi River valley inundated.
 And in 1959 Time magazine quoted his warning that "Southern California might dry up completely... making it an impossible place to live, rather than almost impossible the way it is now/"(27*)

 Another researcher noticed in some popular science media was the physicist Gilbert Plass, whose work on infrared radiation in the atmosphere had convinced him that CO2 would warm the planet.
 In a 1959 Scientific American article he boldly predicted that global temperatures would rise something like 3°F (1.7°C) by the end of the century.
 Plass, thinking as a scientist, only remarked that this would allow a conclusive test of the CO2 theory of climate change.
 But the magazine's editorial staff connected his ideas with the public's growing concern about pollution, printing a photograph of coal smoke belching from factories.
 The caption read, "Man upsets the balance of natural processes by adding billions of tons of carbon dioxide to the atmosphere each year."
 The New York Times veteran science reporter Waldemar Kaempffert, likewise looking at warming centuries ahead, opined that since "coal and oil are still plentiful and cheap," despite pollution "both will be consumed by industry so long as it pays to do so."(28*)